apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 ### Metadata Resolution

-Service provider metadata is fetched, loaded on demand for every service and then cached in a global cache for a configurable duration.
+Service provider metadata is fetched and loaded on demand for every service and then cached in a global cache for a configurable duration.
 Subsequent requests for service metadata will always consult the cache first and if missed, will resort to actually resolving the metadata by loading or contacting the configured resource.

 ### Attribute Name Formats